andrcuns/dependabot-arm-images/README.md

-# dependabot-arm-images
+# core-images

-Project containing workflow to build [dependabot-core](https://github.com/dependabot/dependabot-core) arm images when a new version is published to rubygems
+Project containing workflow to build [dependabot-core](https://github.com/dependabot/dependabot-core) multi-arch images when a new version is published to rubygems